Nonviolent Peaceforce

-Nonviolent Peaceforce (NP) is a nonpartisan unarmed peacekeeping organization with the goal of protecting civilians and reducing violence in areas affected by armed conflict.
+Nonviolent Peaceforce (NP) is an international nongovernmental organization that employs Unarmed Civilian Protection.
+Their mission is to protect civilians in violent conflicts through unarmed strategies, build peace side-by-side with local communities, and advocate for the wider adoption of these approaches to safeguard human lives and dignity.
 NP holds Special Consultative Status with the Economic and Social Council of the United Nations, and has been endorsed by nine Nobel Peace Prize laureates, including the Dalai Lama and former South African Archbishop Desmond Tutu.
 In 2016, Nonviolent Peaceforce was nominated for a Nobel Peace Prize.

 History

 The organization was founded by David Hartsough, a US Quaker and civil rights activist, and Mel Duncan, former US member of the Nicaragua coffee/cotton brigades during the Contra war of 1984.
 The organization, first prompted by a 1999 citizens' conference in The Hague, was founded in New Delhi in 2002.